denoland/deno_core/ops/op2/README.md

 </td><td>

 </td><td>
 ⚠️ This argument is very slow as it needs to create an error instance and collect a whole stack frame.
-It only returns `Some(frames)` i `RuntimeOptions::enable_stack_trace_arg_in_ops` is set to true.
+It only returns `Some(frames)` if `RuntimeOptions::enable_stack_trace_arg_in_ops` is set to true.
 </td></tr>
 </table>